 What is Tramadol?

 Tramadol is a drug that is used to treat and relieve severe pain.
-It acts similar to an opioid.
+It acts similarly to an opioid.
 For this reason, the potential for abuse is high.

-Yes, many drug tests will detect the presence of Tramadol, depending on which type of drug screening procedure is being administered.
-12 Panel Now provides a few options. and the .
+Yes, many drug tests will detect the presence of it, depending on which type of drug screening procedure is being administered.
+12 Panel Now provides a few options.

-Yes, a person can develop tolerance, then dependence, and finally addiction to Tramadol.
-Read more here:
+Yes, a person can develop tolerance, then dependence, and finally addiction.

 How Long can it be detected in urine?